MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Linear Interpolation; Loss Landscapes.
   - <details><summary>Digest</summary> We put inferences of this kind to the test, systematically evaluating how linear interpolation and final performance vary when altering the data, choice of initialization, and other optimizer and architecture design choices.
 Further, we use linear interpolation to study the role played by individual layers and substructures of the network.
 We find that certain layers are more sensitive to the choice of initialization, but that the shape of the linear path is not indicative of the changes in test accuracy of the model.

+- Gradient Descent on Neural Networks Typically Occurs at the Edge of Stability. [[paper]](https://arxiv.org/abs/2103.00065) [[code]](https://github.com/locuslab/edge-of-stability)
+  - Jeremy M. Cohen, Simran Kaur, Yuanzhi Li, J. Zico Kolter, Ameet Talwalkar. *ICLR 2021*
+  - Key Word: Edge of Stability.
+  - <details><summary>Digest</summary> We empirically demonstrate that full-batch gradient descent on neural network training objectives typically operates in a regime we call the Edge of Stability.
+In this regime, the maximum eigenvalue of the training loss Hessian hovers just above the numerical value 2/(step size), and the training loss behaves non-monotonically over short timescales, yet consistently decreases over long timescales.
+Since this behavior is inconsistent with several widespread presumptions in the field of optimization, our findings raise questions as to whether these presumptions are relevant to neural network training.

 ### Empirical Study: 2020

 - When Do Curricula Work? [[paper]](https://arxiv.org/abs/2012.03107) [[code]](https://github.com/google-research/understanding-curricula)